Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 NAT Gateway is a managed services that uses an Elastic IP address Service per Availability zone
-NAT Gateway is only used by services in other subnets Requires a Internet Gateway (IGW), therefore this works like that: private subnet -> NATGW -> IGW Fault tolerancy: Create multiple NAT Gateway in multiple AZ
+NAT Gateway is only used by services in other subnets Requires a Internet Gateway (IGW), therefore this works like that: private subnet 1-> NATGW -> IGW.
+Where 1-> is a coonnection stablished in the route table
+Fault tolerancy: Create multiple NAT Gateway in multiple AZ

 ## Monitor